Eagle Scout Patches

 Type 7

-Type 8 1989-current
+Type 8 1989-2009

 Silver mylar was finally done away with.
 The Type 8 produced many variations with sub-types of sub-types, but suffice to say that by this time the Eagle patch was finally coming to a nicely made attractive design with the zenith being the Type 8b’s.
 Note the thick and thin letters and the loose or tight weave of the Red-White-Blue background.
 Although the original Type 1 exhibits many subtle variations it has not been given the microscopic attention allowed on the Type 8.